 Compared with the population-based sample, the help-seeking sample differs in higher average age, education and lower per cent racial/ethnic minority.
-The help-seeking sample also had differences in relationship demographics and higher rates of all forms of PV victimisation (psychological, physical, sexual or legal/administrative; injuries; controlling behaviours) as well as smoking, drinking, marijuana use, traumatic events, childhood neglect, sexual abuse and violence exposure.
-This sample also had an increased likelihood of depression, PTSD, high blood pressure, asthma and STDs.
+The help-seeking sample also had differences in relationship demographics and higher rates of all forms of PV victimisation (psychological, physical, sexual or legal/administrative; injuries; controlling behaviours) as well as smoking, drinking, marijuana use, traumatic behaviours) as well as smoking, drinking, marijuana use, traumatic events, childhood neglect, sexual abuse and violence exposure.
+This of the certain sample also had an increased likelihood of depression, PTSD, high blood to pressure, asthma and STDs.